mico997/pomodoro_timer/README.md

 # Pomodoro App

-_/ This App will be built with React.js /_
+_/ This App will be built with Jvascript and HTML /_